christadejesus/csv-to-pdf-tool/README.md

 - Add password encryption to the PDF for enhanced security.
 - More robust unit testing to ensure reliability and catch edge cases.
 - Update and expand upon "Usage" section of this README.
-- Add case study explaining my process, challenges faced, and how the project evolved to solve a real-world problem.
+- Add case study explaining my process, challenges faced, and how the project evolved to solve real-world problems.

 ## Get in Touch
 If you have any questions, suggestions, or want to contribute to this project, feel free to reach out: